HumanSignal/label-studio/docs/source/guide/install.md

 }
 ```

-> For docker you need to set up environment variables `USERNAME` and `PASSWORD`
+> For Docker, you must set up `USERNAME` and `PASSWORD` environment variables .

-It will be the same username and password for all the users.
+Label Studio uses the same username and password for all users.

-### WSGIServer instead of Flask
+### Use WSGIServer instead of Flask

 Use `--use-gevent` option on start to enable WSGI server.
 It wraps around app.run with gevent's WSGIServer to enable the server to better handle concurrent requests.